 - 1) Trays, dishes and cutlery are not to be removed from the dining room.
 The loss of tableware and cutlery increases your costs, inconvenience, and the use of disposable dishes.
-Additionally the accumulation of dirty dishes in residence is not permitted. - 2) A resident or their Guest(s) found responsible for any of the following may be subject to residence Community Standards follow-up; University follow-up; compensation to UNFS, a fine, and/or referral to the police: - Misuse of the UVic Residence Dining card (ONECard) or number; - Removal of any product or dining room property from a UNFS facility without payment; - Consumption of a food item prior to payment; or - Damage to UNFS property or equipment. - 3) All individuals must wear clean, appropriate clothing in the residence dining room (shirt, shorts, pants or skirt, and shoes).
-Muddy cleats and dirty athletic wear are not allowed. - 4) Alcohol is not permitted in any UNFS Locations. - 5) UNFS staff may refuse to serve any individuals who use offensive language, appear to be under the influence of alcohol, cannabis or illegal drugs, or who are acting in a threatening manner, and may ask those individuals to leave the dining room.
-If you are asked to leave the dining room, you will comply with such request.
-Please speak to Residence Life staff if you have any questions or concerns. - 6) Use of roller blades, skateboards, et cetera, are prohibited in the dining room.
-Bicycles may not be brought into the dining room area.
-Please use the bike lock areas. - 7) When engaging with UNFS staff, please have the courtesy not to use any social media/electronic or leisure listening devices.
+Additionally, the accumulation of dirty dishes in residence is not permitted. - 2) A resident or their Guest(s) found responsible for any of the following may be subject to residence Community Standards follow-up; University follow-up; compensation to UNFS, a fine, and/or referral to the police: - Misuse of the UVic Residence Dining card (ONECard) or number; - Removal of any product or dining room property from a UNFS facility without payment; - Consumption of a food item prior to payment; or - Damage to UNFS property or equipment. - 3) All individuals must wear clean, appropriate clothing in the residence dining room (shirt, shorts, pants or skirt, and shoes).
+Muddy cleats and dirty athletic wear are not allowed. - 4) Alcohol is not permitted in any UNFS Locations.